Piusha200319/IT23620148/README.md

 # Assignment 1: Singlish to Sinhala Transliteration Testing

-This repository contains the Playwright test automation project for evaluating a Singlish-to-Sinhala chat translator.
-The script reads 50 chat-style Singlish test cases from an Excel file, inputs them into the web application, and automatically records the actual Sinhala output and the test status (Pass/Fail) back into the Excel sheet.
+This repository contains the Playwright test automation project for evaluating a Singlish to Sinhala chat translator.
+The script reads 50 chat style Singlish test cases from an Excel file, inputs them into the web application, and automatically records the actual Sinhala output and the test status (Fail) back into the Excel sheet.

 ## Prerequisites